Currently Enrolling Trials

 Avandia is supplied as tablets for oral administration.
 Start at 4 mg daily in single or divided doses; do not exceed 8 mg daily.
 Dose increases should be accompanied by careful monitoring for adverse events related to fluid retention.
 Do not initiate Avandia if the patient exhibits clinical evidence of active liver disease or increased serum transaminase levels.

 Mechanism of Action

-Insulin resistance is a common feature characterizing the pathogenesis of type II diabetes.
-The antidiabetic activity of rosiglitazone has been demonstrated in animal models of type II diabetes in which hyperglycemia and/or impaired glucose tolerance is a consequence of insulin resistance in target tissues.
+Insulin resistance is a common feature characterizing the pathogenesis of type 2 diabetes.
+The antidiabetic activity of rosiglitazone has been demonstrated in animal models of type 2 diabetes in which hyperglycemia and/or impaired glucose tolerance is a consequence of insulin resistance in target tissues.

-In animal models, rosiglitazone’s antidiabetic activity was shown to be mediated by increased sensitivity to insulin’s action in the liver, muscle, and adipose tissues.
+In animal models, rosiglitazone’s antidiabetic activity was shown to be mediated by increased sensitivity to insulin’s action in the liver, muscle and adipose tissues.
 The expression of the insulin-regulated glucose transporter GLUT-4 was increased in adipose tissue.
-Rosiglitazone did not induce hypoglycemia in animal models of type II diabetes and/or impaired glucose tolerance.
+Rosiglitazone did not induce hypoglycemia in animal models of type 2 diabetes and/or impaired glucose tolerance.